top of page

 TechTrends Analysis

-Along with Dr. Rebeca Peacock, we are reviewing the last seven years' worth of peer-reviewed, journal articles from AECT's TechTrends journals to determine research trends and sectors.
+Along with Dr. Rebeca Peacock and Dr. John Curry, we are reviewing the last ten years' worth of peer-reviewed, journal articles from AECT's TechTrends journals to determine research trends and sectors.
 We are using keywords, methodologies, author and article sectors.
-We plan to present this at a future conference.
+We presented this work at a roundtable at the 2025 AECT convention and are preparing the journal article to publish our findings.

 Coming Spring 2026